 - Increased power consumption: Due to the small rake angle and great depth of cut the power consumption is increased.

 In the process of metal cutting, three types of chips are formed.
-Formation of continuous chips gives an excellent surface finish which has a positive impact on the workpiece.
+The formation of continuous chips gives an excellent surface finish which has a positive impact on the workpiece.

-The formation of discontinuous chips has both positive and negative impact on the workpiece.
+The formation of discontinuous chips has both positive and negative impacts on the workpiece.
 The formation of the continuous chip with built-up edges has a mainly negative impact on the workpiece.